-Warming up before playing tennis in cold weather
+Warming up before playing golf in cold weather

-Many of us continue to play tennis outside despite the cold weather.
+Many of us play golf despite the cold weather.
 However, the older we get the more susceptible our bodies are to the cold and its effects.
 It is important to always warm up before playing but even more so when playing in cold weather.